Stoicheia/Music-Editor/README.md

 Here are a few common things to keep in mind:

 1. For best accuracy, measure audio time in samples.
-2. Break up your events into "lanes".
+2. Break up your events into "lanes" (can be implemented as arrays, queues, doubly linked lists etc).
 Update pointers on these lanes separately as the music moves forward; keep track of events around current time; mark "used" events and reset state when time moves backwards.
 3. In-game objects that respond to rhythm should have their relevant positions/states set by the rhythm engine.
 Rhythm objects should generally not update on their own accord.

 ### The Lag Question